 This brick-strewn tidal floodplain is an especially curious aspect of central New Jersey’s industrial legacy.
 The American Enameled Brick and Tile Company operated at this site from 1893-1934, and many of New York’s brownstones and subways were made from our Lower Raritan clay.
 My father-in-law’s first job in America was as a brick maker just across the river at the Sayre and Fisher Brick Company.

 The visual experience here is bizarre: hundreds of thousands of 100+ year old bricks “shoring up” the southern embankment of the South River.
 The walk across this space is likewise disconcerting.
 It may look like stable ground but, being tidal (photo was taken at low tide) and heavily silted from upstream erosion, the bricks shift significantly beneath your feet.

 We stumbled across another visually compelling remnant of the the brick industry at this site in the form of an abandoned rail spur.
 This bit of railway led from from brick manufacture to boats that would travel the short distance along the South River to the Raritan River and across Raritan Bay to New York City.

 This is the first of three articles in a series about stormwater management by Kate Douthat, a third year PhD candidate in the graduate program of Ecology and Evolution at Rutgers.
 Kate’s research is examining the plant communities that have formed in urban stormwater systems.
 She is interested in the extensive stormwater infrastructure network in New Jersey and how we can use plants to improve water quality.
-Kate loves to share her enthusiasm about plants and to teach the public about the stormwater systems in our backyards and has agreed to develop a series of informative blogs for the LRWP’s readers.
+Kate loves to share her enthusiasm about plants and to teach the public about the stormwater systems in our backyards.
+She has agreed to develop a series of informative blogs for the LRWP’s readers and will also lead our #booksfortheriver book club starting Fall 2019.
 You can see more of her writing about plants and water resources on katedouthatecology.com

 When it rains, water runs